 June 19, 2025

-launched the Community Air Quality Awareness Program, an initiative funded by the California Air Resources Board (CARB) through its Cycle 4 Community Air Grants Program.
+The University of California, Riverside, partnered with Riverside Unified School District and the non-profit organization Empower You Edutainment for the Community Air Quality Awareness Program, an initiative funded by the California Air Resources Board (CARB) through its Cycle 4 Community Air Grants Program.
 The goal of the program is to increase public understanding of air pollution and its health impacts, while providing students and community members with tools to participate in data collection, scientific analysis, and environmental advocacy.

 At the heart of this effort is a commitment to building community capacity around air quality issues.
 UC Riverside faculty, staff, and students work directly with local high school students and other community members to explore how air pollution affects their neighborhoods and daily lives.
 Through a series of interactive workshops, UCR students learned how to operate and deploy air monitors, map local emissions sources, and visualize data trends.
-They were then able to help groups of high school students with air quality projects.
+They were then able to help several groups of high school students with air quality projects.
 The program emphasizes not just technical skill-building, but also creativity and communication.
 Participants were encouraged to use art and storytelling to amplify their findings and connect their experiences to broader environmental themes.

 “It was an incredibly rewarding experience to work on this project and be able to mentor younger individuals as they explored critical topics like air quality and environmental impacts,” said Salgado.
 “Providing guidance not only allowed me to share my own knowledge and care for environmental sustainability, but also gave me a chance to reflect on my own understanding.
 Along the way, I gained new perspectives and insights from their fresh ideas and enthusiasm, making it a collaborative and meaningful experience.”